 7. Care for your furniture

 Avoid letting your cat on your furniture or choose furniture that’s somewhat resistant to pet smells.
-For example, leather and metal are better than fabric and wood as they’re less likely to take on odours in addition to being easier to clean.
-Also, using a suitable furniture cover could prevent pet odours from settling in as well protecting it from your cat’s sharp claws.
+For example, leather and metal are better than fabric and wood as they’re less likely to take on odours and easier to clean.
+Also, using a suitable furniture cover could prevent pet odours from settling in and protect it from your cat’s sharp claws.

 Conclusion